graphile/crystal/README.md

   integration tests for queries and mutations, no descriptions are added to fields yet

-- [pg-sql2][] - complete (but needs dedicated tests because it's currently only tested by virtue of the postgraphql-build tests depending on it)
+- [graphql-parse-resolve-info][] - complete (but needs dedicated tests because it's currently only tested by virtue of the postgraphql-build tests depending on it)

-- [graphql-parse-resolve-info][] - complete (but needs tests for similar reasons to `pg-sql2`)

 Running on Node less than v8
 ----------------------------